cstegeman/Soundboard/README.md

 ## Local dependencies

-Place soundfiles (wav/mp3) in ./src/mp3 and after that run:
+Place soundfiles (wav/mp3) in ./src/mp3/(dirname), for now sub directories are mandatory, and after that run:

 `npm install`